graycoreio/mage2docker/README.md

 > Get rid of your "it works on my machine" arguments.

-This project intends to create a performant, replicable, and production-like Magento 2 local development environment that leverages Docker.
+This project intends to create an opinionated, performant, replicable, and production-like Magento 2 local development environment that leverages Docker.

 <div align="center">
     <a href="https://hub.docker.com/r/graycore/magento-php" target="_blank">